 2.1.
 Using cron

 Let’s begin with the easiest solution, which involves using cron.
-In order to do that, we need to edit our crontab file:
+In order to do this, we need to edit our crontab file:

 $ crontab -e